cognitivetech/ollama-ebook-summary/AyurvedaMind_mistral-7b-instruct-v0.2.Q8+synthia-7b-v2.md

 6. *Improper Mental Digestion*: Inability to break down names and forms into truth energies; accumulation in mind, blocking perception.
 7. *Impact on Consciousness (Chitta)*: Properly digested experiences leave peace and clarity; improperly digested experiences damage the substance of the mind and influence current state until resolved.

 ### The Three States of Waking, Dream, and Deep Sleep.
-In the waking state we

 1. *Waking State*: Impressions gathered through outer mind (Manas) and senses.
 2. *Dream State*: Mental digestion of impressions through inner intelligence (Buddhi).
 Reflected in various dreams.
 3. *Deep Sleep*: Residue of digested impressions becomes part of deeper consciousness (Chitta).
 Good deep sleep indicates well-developed body of consciousness.

 #### Detoxification for the Mind